Preparing for Mediation in Morris County, NJ

 At Jacobs Berger, our mediation attorneys understand that a successful mediation begins with a successful preparation process.
 We believe in helping our Morris County clients from local communities including Morristown, Madison, Randolph, East Hanover, Denville, Florham Park, Tewksbury, Rockaway, and across Northern New Jersey through the mediation process from beginning to end.
 Our divorce attorneys understand that the legal process can be complex, and therefore requires multidimensional and personalized legal solutions.
 Our firm is built on the belief that the needs and concerns of the client should always come first.

-If you or a loved one have any questions about the mediation process and how it can help you to successfully resolve a divorce or other family law legal matter, please contact us online or contact us over the phone by calling our Morristown, NJ offices at (973) 718-7705 today for a confidential and comprehensive case assessment.
+If you or a loved one have any questions about the mediation process and how it can help you to successfully resolve a divorce or other family law legal matter, please contact us online or contact us over the phone by calling our Morristown, NJ offices at (973) 718-7705 today for a confidential and comprehensive Strategic Planning Session.